 |H. Child labor||8.
 Requires employers to pay employees for accrued vacation time|

 |I. Paid sick leave||9.
 Provides employees one and a half times their regular rate|

 |J. PTO payout||10.
 Compensates employees for any hours worked|

 Answers: A.6, B.9, C.4, D.10, E.2, F.7, G.5, H.3, I.1, J.8

 Want to make sure you’re compliant with labor laws?
 Patriot’s payroll software tracks overtime and employee wages for you.
 And, our time and attendance add-on will make paid sick leave and PTO payout a breeze.
-Get started with your self-guided demo today!
+Get started with your free trial today!